 Things I would tell young men about women as an older man.
 Non Incel and non-woman hating advice by Quinton Mitchell

 Summary Notes: (1) Women don’t want to feel pressured, guilt tripped, emotionally manipulated or cornered into liking you.
 It is on them to like you even though you have to show them who you really are and be fine with “rejection”.
 Don’t see rejection as a sad thing but just another chance at freedom and possibility (2) We often put ourselves into situations where we projected our own expectations onto others, and when hurt, we have a tendency to blame others unilaterally rather than weighing the possibility of mutual or even self-blame.
 Yet, even if we are to blame, we have to find healthy outlets at coming to self-actualization rather than self-destruction, i.e., avoiding self-medicating, self-harm, lashing out at loved ones just to test their tolerances, etc. (3) Men often get hurt when they are rejected because it is about their utility (use, function, form, status, etc.), whereas women seem to get hurt because the female’s “power of appraisal and selection” is challenged.
 Men have to be self-aware and able laugh at yourself (4) Many women simply want a somewhat fun or engaging life with positive thinking, so a man having interests, thoughts, ideas, and dreams are central.
 Women like interesting men but being “too deep” can often scare women away for a platitude of reasons such as A) many women may think that thinking is their territory or B) thinking can come off as self-doubt.
 Yet, many men actually want women who are intrigued by things as well and who are interesting rather than simply wanting women who just want to “fit in” and conform, i.e., women can’t just sit back and expect people to entertain them, because men too get bored.
 In a world awash with beauty, beauty isn’t always what attracts a man.
 Loyalty and the ability to sense feelings and empowering his leadership is what a man often responds to.
 Men like to strategize, and woman are key forces in consulting men to be feel empowered to make decisions.
 (5) You don’t have rush into sex, even though that is the “love language” many need to express their feelings towards another.
 Even though we live in a world where it seems you need sex to vet a person, the truth with age is that emotional, lifestyle and mental connection matters more, because “the mysteries” of woman aren’t that big of a deal to a grown man.
-Connection is true “aphrodisiac” than the simple physical act of rubbing body parts until release.
+Connection is the true “aphrodisiac” than the simple physical act of rubbing body parts until release.
 Would you rather have a few orgasms here or there or…. have a person who gets you, understands you, respects your insecurities, but also have a good love life?
 (6) check yourself to ensure you’re not being a hypocrite and don’t always gaslight others as the problem (7) never lie to a woman yet don’t asks questions always where you may force a person to reveal something they aren’t quite ready to reveal or talk about since they may have moved beyond something.
-There’s a difference between being snoopy and invasive rather than wanting honesty when an actual issue affecting both parties arises, and (8) bodies can change, get healthier, etc., so the grass isn’t always greener.
+There’s a difference between being snoopy and being invasive rather than wanting honesty when an actual issue affecting both parties arises, and (8) bodies can change, get healthier, etc., so the grass isn’t always greener.
 Men and women will always respond to physical attractiveness of others, and this often can’t be avoided, or people simply enjoy admiring beauty.
 As long as a person is being respectful to their partners and not using this to force an image or lifestyle on another, or belittle their partner, then I think people have to be confident and mature in what they have and not read too much into things.
 Sometimes people look but don’t touch just to appreciate what they have or to get over feelings of what it is they think they are missing out on.
 (9) Many women are conscious to the fact that they are operating in a patriarchal system, so this is why women often like or find humorous things that subverts the status quo.
 I can’t define feminism, respectfully so, but if I had to simply describe it, feminism is the study by biological or gender assigned females to determine what it is to be a woman in absence of patriarchal overlordship but also within it and determining value by themselves and for themselves.
-Though many women wear the supposed “male gaze” version of femininity with honor (I say supposed because I can’t say for example that a voluptuous woman wearing a revealing dress is necessarily forced by the “male gaze) as a means of owning it themselves/re-appropriating power (the sexualized woman, the synthesis between the “Madonna – Whore” complex, etc.), they are too aware that this what they are doing, and that this is all possibly absurd, and they, i.e., women, are actors within the male created system who are simply playing their part as we men project our insecurities onto the world.
+Though many women wear the supposed “male gaze” version of femininity with honor as a means of owning it themselves/re-appropriating power (the sexualized woman, the synthesis between the “Madonna – Whore” complex, etc.), they are too aware that this what they are doing, and that this is all possibly absurd, and they, i.e., women, are actors within the male created system who are simply playing their part as we men project our insecurities onto the world.
 This is why women sometimes find it attractive when men subvert gender expectations since it shows they are aware of what women are on to and find it partially or equally as silly, which is that men are often operating as bots within a system they created and to their, well — our, own demise, but it also shows a sense of self confidence.
 Many women see men as boys playing boys game in a manufactured boy’s system where we are ironically killing ourselves as we worship our own cult of masculinity.
 In this regard, women are certainly smarter because it is us men who often lack self-awareness.

 The biggest thing I would tell young men from my experiences would be that women don’t want to feel pressured or cornered into liking you.